 American Women Quarters

-The first distinguished American women celebrated on the 2022 quarters will be:
+The distinguished American women celebrated on the 2022 quarters will be:

-- Dr. Sally Ride – first American woman in space
+- Dr. Sally Ride – physicist, astronaut, educator, and first American woman in space

-- Adelina Otero-Warren – a leader in New Mexico’s suffrage movement
+- Nina Otero-Warren – a leader in New Mexico’s suffrage movement and the first female superintendent of Santa Fe public schools

 - Anna May Wong – first Chinese American film star in Hollywood